Craig Vetter

 Craig Vetter with the X-75 and the Mystery Ship at the AMA Hall of Fame Ohio in 2011

-Craig Vetter with the X-75 and the Mystery Ship at the AMA Hall of Fame Ohio in 2011.
-(Photograph courtesy of Craig Vetter)
+Craig Vetter with the X-75 Hurricane and the Vetter Mystery Ship at the AMA Hall of Fame Ohio in 2011.

 Craig remains active in the motorcycle world and is involved in many projects concerning improvements to motorcycle fuel economy.